Whiskey Chitto Creek

 Whiskey Chitto Creek, or Ouiska Chitto Creek, also known officially as Whisky Chitto Creek is an 86.4 mi spring-fed creek located in Allen, Beauregard, and Vernon parishes, Louisiana, in the United States.
-It is a tributary to the Calcasieu River and is located between present-day Mittie and Reeves, Louisiana.
+It is a tributary to the Calcasieu River and begins at present-day Fort Polk (Vernon Parish), flows near Sugartown (Beauregard Parish), near Grant (Allen Parish), down to Mittie and near Leblanc (east of Reeves).